 Phase 1: Discovery and Current-State Assessment

-- Document all current ITSM workflows including ticket flow, approvals, categories and escalation paths
+- Document all current ITSM workflows including ticket flow, approvals, categories, and escalation paths

-- Map every integration — monitoring tools, HRIS, asset management, communication platforms — with a named owner for each
+- Map every integration with a named owner for each: monitoring tools, HRIS, asset management, communication platforms

 - Define what success looks like in measurable terms before any vendor conversations begin